rombrew/phobia/doc/MachineProbe.md

 - `pm.probe_speed_hold` - Speed setpoint for the initial spinup.
 At this speed flux linkage and noise threshold will be estimated.
 - `pm.probe_loss_maximal` - Maximal heating losses on stator winding.
-This allows us to assume maximal machine current.
+This allows us to assume maximal machine current knowing the winding resistance.
 - `pm.forced_hold_D` - Forced current setpoint which should be enough to hold rotor in aligned position and force it turn.